webrecorder/browsertrix-crawler/README.md

 Here's how you can use some of the command-line options to configure the crawl:

 - To include automated text extraction for full text search to pages.jsonl, add the `--text` flag.
+To write extracted text to WARCs instead of or in addition to pages.jsonl, see Text Extraction below.

 - To limit the crawl to a maximum number of pages, add `--pageLimit P` where P is the number of pages that will be crawled.